-- 1. The City will not use short-term or long-term debt to support ongoing operations. - 2.
-Prior to the decision to issue general obligation debt, which is an obligation against the general taxing authority of the City, the feasibility of alternative methods of financing using special assessments, fees/charges, and special revenue debt should first be determined. - 3.
-The City will work to maintain strong ratings on its debt including maintaining open communications with bond rating agencies concerning its financial condition. - 4.
-General Obligation (GO) Bond debt should be scheduled for repayment based on the entire outstanding debt not just the individual issue; in a manner which seeks to reduce fluctuation in the total tax rate. - 5.
-The City will strive to improve its bond ratings by improving its financial stability. - 6.
-The City shall employ competent financial advisors and bond attorneys for all large bond issues.
+SIIC should be carefully considered.
+Budget ^ Ga anaral Managamant Compliance Α. eneral Management .4 1.
+The City will not use short-term or long-term debt to support ongoing operations. • 2.
+Prior to the decision to issue general obligation debt, which is an obligation against ~ the general taxing authority of the City, the feasibility of alternative methods of financing using special assessments, fees/charges, and special revenue debt 2 should first be determined. ~ 3.
+The City will work to maintain strong ratings on its debt including maintaining open • 4 communications with bond rating agencies concerning its financial condition. ~ 4.
+General Obligation (GO) Bond debt should be scheduled for repayment based • on the entire outstanding debt not just the individual issue; in a manner which seeks to reduce fluctuation in the total tax rate.
+5. The City will strive to improve its bond ratings by improving its financial stability. ✓ 5.
+6. The City shall employ competent financial advisors and bond attorneys for all large , 0. bond issues. • bolid issues.
+D Da bt Capacity В. • • .4 Annual debt service should not exceed fifteen percent (15%) of operating revenues. > 2.
+Total direct debt should not exceed two percent (2%) of the City's assessed value. Ž 3.
+No more than sixty percent (60%) of the City's capital program should be debt financed. • illianceu.
+C. Sh ort-Term Debt 1. ✓ short-term debt to meet temporary cash flow needs that are caused by a delay in receipting of anticipated revenues or for issuing long-term debt.
+2. Interfund loans may be issued to meet short-term cash flow needs.
+Interfund ✓ loans will only be used when the recipient fund's revenue stream is anticipated to be sufficient to repay the loan.
+3. Interfund loans must be repaid within the period of one year or as stated in ✓ the ordinance or resolution, and will bear interest based upon prevailing rates.
+All interfund loans require Council approval in the form of an ordinance or resolution . 💆 5.
+The City will not use short-term debt for current operations. ~ D. Lo ng-Term Debt 1.
+Long-term debt is defined as exceeding three years.
+Long-term debt will only be ✓ used when pay-as-you-go financing of capital projects is not feasible.

-B. Debt Capacity

-- 1. Annual debt service should not exceed fifteen percent (15%) of operating revenues. - 2.
-Total direct debt should not exceed two percent (2%) of the City's assessed value. - No more than sixty percent (60%) of the City's capital program should be debt financed.

-C. Short-Term Debt

-Short-term debt is defined as a period of three years or less.
-The City shall use short-term debt to meet temporary cash flow needs that are caused by a delay in receipting of anticipated revenues or for issuing long-term debt.
-Interfund loans may be issued to meet short-term cash flow needs.
-Interfund loans will only be used when the recipient fund's revenue stream is anticipated to be sufficient to repay the loan.
-Interfund loans must be repaid within the period of one year or as stated in the ordinance or resolution, and will bear interest based upon prevailing rates.
-All interfund loans require Council approval in the form of an ordinance or resolution.
-The City will not use short-term debt for current operations.

-D. Long-Term Debt

-- Long-term debt is defined as exceeding three years.
-Long-term debt will only be used when pay-as-you-go financing of capital projects is not feasible.
 Long-term debt service payments will not exceed the expected life of a project.
-Long-term debt will be used to finance City needs that can be capitalized and depreciated. - Long-term debt can be refunded if the net present value (NPV) of savings is at least four percent (4%). - Self-supporting bonds (such as special assessment improvement districts) may only be used to finance improvements associated with the subject improvement districts.
+Long-term deb t will be used to finance City needs that can be capitalized and depreciated.
+2. ✓ least four percent (4%).
+3. Self-supporting bonds (such as special assessment improvement districts) may ✓ only be used to finance improvements associated with the subject improvement districts.